May. 6, 2016

 When we see and hear excellent performers always playing the pedals of the organ, in public as well as in private, wearing nothing on their feet but socks, it becomes evident that PRACTICE is what really makes good pedal technique; in another idiom, owning a Rolls-Royce will not make a better driver -- it's how we use it (owning a Rolls could indeed make someone a worse driver-- they're not great in chicanes, apparently).

-Teachers need to be careful about advising a new organist that "the organ is NEVER played without wearing shoes."
+Teachers need to be careful about advising students that "the organ is NEVER played without wearing shoes."

-Never is a long time -- and this statement, while the premise may be good, doesn't hold 100 per cent of the time.
+Never is a long time -- and this statement, while the premise may be good, doesn't hold 100 per cent of the time, not when we find exceptionally talented players performing before live audiences the Final from Vierne's 6th Symphony with its racing pedal passages wearing nothing on their feet but socks.

-We may occasionally notice someone who plays an important organ professionally in a large worship center making skillful videos at this instrument completely barefoot; we also sometimes meet with videos of theatrical organ music being performed with great skill by someone playing in their socks minus any shoes; we might also find some type of footwear on the right foot which is kept permanently planted on the swell shoe, and the left foot shoe-less doing all the work of playing the pedals in the bottom half of the pedalboard.
+It's also becoming more common these days to encounter exceptionally skilled performers who play an important organ in a large building who are making skillful videos at this instrument while playing the pedals in nothing but their socks, even playing on the outside of their feet -- it's a free-wheeling era today where public performance of independent pedal parts is even done completely barefoot; It's also becoming more common with theatre organ playing to notice some type of footwear worn on the right foot which is kept permanently planted on the swell shoe, and the left foot shoe-less doing all the work of playing the pedals in the bottom half of the pedalboard.

 And then ... there's Bach.

-As emerging organists wade into this study and enlarge their experience with different kinds of music they inevitably bump into something big -- and Bach is as big as it gets; after more than 300 years his music still forms the kernel of the standard repertoire.
+As emerging organists wade into this study of pedal playing and enlarge their experience with different kinds of music they inevitably bump into something big -- and Bach is as big as it gets; after more than 300 years his compositions for organ still form the kernel of the standard repertoire; no recital program seems to be complete without there being at least one Bach work included.

 The musician in every organist is destined to sense the enormous gravitational pull of Bach's music, come under its spell, be drawn to it, and yes, want to interrogate it, study it, and play it [See blog, He's Got You].